TerraFirmaCraft/Documentation/1.18.x/data/index.md

 ## Fertilizers

 A fertilizer defines an item which can be used on farmland or crops to increase the nutrients in the soil (farmland).
 Nutrients are used and consumed by crops to increase their yield.
+It is located under the subfolder `fertilizers`.
 A fertilizer has the following properties:

 - `ingredient`: An [Ingredient](./common-types/#ingredients), which defines which items this fertilizer applies to.
 - `nitrogen`: A number (Default `0.0`).
 Defines how much <span style="color:#55FFFF">**Nitrogen**</span> nutrient this fertilizer adds.